Sergey Balovin: Interesting facts

-Among the most unusual presents received in exchange for a portrait, there are a drum set, a gold medal karate and a strip dance.
+Among the most unusual presents received in exchange for a portrait are a drum set, a gold medal karate, and a strip dance.
 Among the most expensive: MacBook Air, iPhone 5S, Round the World flight ticket (Shanghai - Mexico City - Buenos Aires - Santiago - Moscow – Shanghai).
 Among the most useless: expired driver's license, a lighter (presented by the Minister of Culture of Bosnia and Herzegovina), several dozen artist portraits.
-Among the famous people involved in the "barter": the Minister of Finance of Switzerland Amman Schneider, the Minister of Culture of Bosnia and Herzegovina, Oleg Garkusha, designer Artemy Lebedev, Marat Gelman, blogger Ilya Varlamov, composer Grigory Gladkov, film director Eldar Salavatov, traveller-presenter Andrey Ponkratov, traveller-photographer Sergey Dolya.
+Among the famous people involved in the "barter": the Minister of Finance of Switzerland Amman Schneider, the Minister of Culture of Bosnia and Herzegovina, Oleg Garkusha, designer Artemy Lebedev, Marat Gelman, blogger Ilya Varlamov, composer Grigory Gladkov, film director Eldar Salavatov, traveler-presenter Andrey Ponkratov, traveller-photographer Sergey Dolya.

 Russian Forbes named Sergey Balovin among the 5 people in the World who «refused money and did not die».

-In 2016 Sergey Balovin and Claudia Beccato invented a new portrait technique which consists in painting the model face over a black and white photo of an alien person.
+In 2016 Sergey Balovin and Claudia Beccato invented a new portrait technique which consists in painting the model's face over a black and white photo of an alien person.